-[4] Higgins's minimal investigation cannot be justified by any reasonable reliance on the previous investigation conducted by Detrich's counsel at his first sentencing in 1991.
-As Higgins himself acknowledged, Detrich's first trial counsel had conducted only a "very minimal" sentencing phase investigation and provided only a "very skeletal and not particularly useful file."
-Moreover, the first trial counsel's mitigation presentation had proven decidedly ineffective: after considering the minimal mitigating evidence that Detrich's first trial counsel presented, the trial judge found no mitigating factors to be present and accordingly sentenced Detrich to death.
+[4] Higgins's minimal investigation cannot be justified by any reasonable reliance on the previous investigation conducted by Detrich's counsel at his first sentencing in 1991 because the first trial counsel's mitigation presentation had proven decidedly ineffective.
+After considering the minimal mitigating evidence that Detrich's first trial counsel presented, the trial judge found no mitigating factors to be present and accordingly sentenced Detrich to death.

-[5] Higgins's extremely limited mitigation investigation was all the more unreasonable in light of the indications in the pre-sentence report, letters from Detrich's sister, and 1985 and 1991 psychological reports-all of which Higgins had seen5-that Detrich's past likely contained many mitigating circumstances.
-These documents put Higgins on notice that Detrich had an extremely troubled childhood involving abuse by his step-mother, alcohol abuse encouraged by his step-father starting at a very young age, a prolonged custody battle between his parents, drug abuse by his mother, and frequent absences from school.
+[5] Higgins's extremely limited mitigation investigation was all the more unreasonable in light of the indications in the PSR, letters from Detrich's sister, and 1985 and 1991 psychological reports-all of which Higgins had seen8-that Detrich's past likely contained many mitigating circumstances.
+These documents put Higgins on notice that Detrich had an extremely troubled childhood involving abuse by his stepmother, alcohol abuse encouraged by his step-father starting at a very young age, a prolonged custody battle between his parents, drug abuse by his mother, and frequent absences from school.
 Despite this evidence that Detrich's background contained many mitigating circumstances, Higgins did not investigate further.